 (Malachi 4: 5-6)

-But the crucifixion was not a complete fulfillment of the events of the third cup because John did not reconcile Israel to God at the First Coming.
+But the crucifixion was not a complete fulfillment of the events of the third cup because John did not ultimately succeed in reconciling Israel to God at the First Coming.
+They rejected Jesus.

 So there still remains a "coming of Elijah" to introduce the Jews to the Messiah before the final wrath of the seven last plagues and the Second Coming.